Pimenta Palace

 The exhibition is housed in a summer palace dating from the first half of the 18th century, framed by what remains of an old manor house.
 Built between 1734 and 1746 at the behest of Diogo de Sousa Mexia, a prominent figure in the reigns of King Pedro II and King João V, the authorship of the architectural project is unknown.
 The palace has had various owners over time, including Manuel Joaquim Pimenta de Carvalho, from whom its current name is derived.
 In 1914, the palace came into the possession of Jorge Lobo de Ávila Graça, who carried out important works, including some which are still clearly visible in the palace’s physiognomy.

 In 1962, the property was acquired by Lisbon City Council and chosen as the site for what was then called the City Museum following the renovation of the building and its gardens.
-Prior to this, the City Museum had operated in Mitra Palace since 1942.
+Before this, the City Museum had operated in Mitra Palace since 1942.
 While the first adaptation project, dating from 1968, was by architect Raul Lino, it was thanks to the intervention of architect Duarte Nuno Simões, together with a museological programme by Irisalva Moita, that the new museum was inaugurated in May 1979.

 In addition to the long-term exhibition area, the Museum of Lisbon - Pimenta Palace has a temporary exhibition area (Pavilhão Preto) and a documentation and services centre.